With its 2020–2021 season canceled, the Civic Orchestra of Tucson is eager to return to music-making for its 2021–2022 season.

 Highlights of our Free Concerts

-Our concerts on October 23 & 24 feature a belated celebration of Beethoven’s 250th birthday with a performance of his Egmont Overture and Triple Concerto for violin, cello, and piano, with exceptional soloists from the Tucson Symphony Orchestra and faculty of the Fred Fox School of Music, University of Arizona.
+Our concerts on October 23 & 24 feature a belated celebration of Beethoven’s 250th birthday with a performance of his Triple Concerto for violin, cello, and piano, with exceptional soloists from the Tucson Symphony Orchestra and faculty of the Fred Fox School of Music, University of Arizona.
 Also on the program are Poet and Peasant Overture by Franz von Suppé and Serenade in d for Winds, Op.
 44, by Antonín Dvořák.

 Come to our December 4 & 5 concerts to hear an exciting program of American works in “Made in America, Part II,” following Part I, which was presented in 2018.
 This program includes Antonín Dvořák’s beloved symphony From the New World as well as works by Leonard Bernstein, John Williams, and Ellsworth Millburn.